 The movie Tim Timmerman, Hope of America opens in theaters in Utah on March 2.
 In this movie, it’s 1994.
 Mount Vista High’s student body president Tim Timmerman has aspirations of attending Yale and becoming a famous politician.
-Tim realizes the quickest pathway to Washington is befriending Sydney and rubbing shoulders with her father, Senator Anderson.
+Tim realizes the quickest path to Washington is befriending Sydney and rubbing shoulders with her father, Senator Anderson.
 Nothing can stop Tim from reaching the top…except himself.

 This award-winning comedy was filmed in Utah and has a lot of Mormon talent.
 It won several awards in film festivals.
 It is rated PG-13 for some scenes of drugs and a teacher who tries to be too friendly with a student.
 Parents could use this as a conversation-starter with their children about how to avoid drugs at school and when to know when a teacher has crossed a boundary.
 Parents will be pleasantly surprised at how clean the film is given that rating.